Contrasting Sono-Tek (SOTK) & Its Peers

 Volatility & Risk

-Sono-Tek has a beta of -0.14, meaning that its share price is 114% less volatile than the S&P 500.
-Comparatively, Sono-Tek’s competitors have a beta of -0.42, meaning that their average share price is 142% less volatile than the S&P 500.
+Sono-Tek has a beta of -0.14, suggesting that its stock price is 114% less volatile than the S&P 500.
+Comparatively, Sono-Tek’s competitors have a beta of -0.42, suggesting that their average stock price is 142% less volatile than the S&P 500.

 Sono-Tek Company Profile